melissawen/melissawen.github.io/_posts/2020-07-17-add-max-cursor-size.md

 layout: post
 title: "Increasing test coverage in VKMS - max square cursor size"
 date: 2020-07-17 08:00:00 -0300
-categories: randomness
+categories: gsoc-2020
 ---

-In March, I inspected the coverage of kms_cursor_crc on VKMS to develop my GSoC project proposal.
+In March, I inspected the coverage of kms\_cursor\_crc on VKMS to develop my GSoC project proposal.
 Using piglit, I present the evolution of this coverage so far: